jnunezt/apigee-opdk-ansible/README.md

 1. [Setup](README-setup.md) an Ansible control server and workspace.
 1. Configure [Ansible and the Ansible inventory](README-ansible-configuration.md).
-    ## Steps to Configure Ansible OPDK Accelerator

-    1. Update the Ansible configuration as indicated in [Configure Ansible](README-configure-ansible.md).
+    2. Update the Ansible configuration as indicated in [Configure Ansible](README-configure-ansible.md).
-    1. Update the inventory template files as indicated in [Ansible Inventory](README-ansible-inventory.md).
+    2. Update the inventory template files as indicated in [Ansible Inventory](README-ansible-inventory.md).

 1. Please update [credentials](README-credentials.md) and license.
 1. Please review and update the runtime [attributes](README-runtime-attributes.md) as needed.
 Update common installation